Seafzz/projectp1/README.md

 - More pictures to the gallery

 ## Testing
-tested on google chrome, no issues tested on safari, No issues
+- Tested on Google chrome: no issues
+- Tested on Safari: No issues
-Firefox - No issues
+- Tested on Firefox: No issues